 I created a sample checklist that can be used to prepare for summer vacation.
 Of course, it can be adapted to accommodate the unique needs of each family and child, but perhaps it can serve as a good idea or starting point.

 Things to ask the teacher:

-- Email addresses or phone numbers of the parents of children in class to set up play dates
+- Email addresses or phone numbers of the parents of children in the class to set up play dates.

-- Prepare outside activity gear and make them easily accessible, i.e. swimming gear, baseball glove and balls, bike gear, Frisbees, etc.
+- Prepare outside activity gear and make them easily accessible, i.e. swimming gear, baseball gloves and balls, bike gear, Frisbees, etc.

-- Make a list of possible outings/activities to keep on hand, including locations and admission costs, and pencil in outing dates on the calendar
+- Make a list of possible outings/activities to keep on hand, including locations and admission costs, and pencil in outing dates on a calendar.

 - Prepare a reading list or a box of books to read through during the summer months.
 Keep a reading log.